r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/web/rdevel.md

 MSVCRT-based builds of R-devel.

-This is a development version of R.  **It likely contains bugs, so be careful if you use it.**  Please don't report bugs in this version through the usual R bug reporting system, please report them on the r-devel mailing list---but only if they persist for a few days.
+This is a development version of R.  **It likely contains bugs, so be careful if you use it.**  Please do not report bugs in this version through the usual R bug reporting system, please report them on the r-devel mailing list---but only if they persist for a few days.